colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 <!-- It's interesting to note that these are all of a particular type. -->

 This kind of multitasking is a common theme.
 And maybe it shouldn't be surprising.
-A good model of place names or GitHub repositories needs to remember more than 200-350 words (in addition to the [phonotactic](https://en.wikipedia.org/wiki/Phonotactics) rules for inventing new words), so most of the time, it can't afford to waste a hidden unit on a single word.
+This model only has 350 hidden units, but a good model of repository names needs to remember more words than that (not to mention formatting and the [phonotactic](https://en.wikipedia.org/wiki/Phonotactics) rules for inventing new words).

 Of course, this hidden unit alone is perfectly happy to see hybrid prefixes like `vadroid`, or `andulant` or even `aaDmaae`.
-To avoid those, it needs a little help from its friends.
-For example...
+It needs to work in concert with other hidden units that impose their own regularities, like...

 {% include recep122.html %}

+Whereas the last unit was focused on a few domain-specific words, this unit is pretty generic.
+It mostly just wants to see a vowel in the fourth position followed immediately by a consonant (note that the chars it *least* wants to see there are `[a, u, o, e, i]`).
 With this and the previous unit turned on, we're now happy to see 'ang**ul**ar' and 'ans**ib**le', but not 'vag**ra**nt', 'and**ro**id', or 'ard**ui**no'.

-Whereas the last unit was focused on a few domain-specific words, this unit seems very generic.
-It mostly just wants to see a vowel in the fourth position followed immediately by a consonant (note that the chars it *least* wants to see there are `[a, u, o, e, i]`).
 Of course, our model has no explicit knowledge of what a "vowel" is, so it's neat to see it picked up naturally as a useful feature.

 Another emergent behaviour is the strong spatial locality.
 Most hidden units have their strong weights tightly clustered on a particular neighbourhood of contiguous character positions.
 This is neat because, again, we never told our model that certain visible units are "next to" each other - it knows nothing about the input geometry.